 To avoid those pitfalls and keep more of your settlement money, contact us at Injury Wallet to discuss your options for pre-settlement funding in North Carolina.

 Pre-Settlement Funding in North Carolina: Frequently Asked Questions

-At Injury Wallet we realize that many of our clients are considering applying for a North Carolina pre-settlement loan for the very first time, and we want to ensure that you are well informed about the ins and outs of lawsuit loans.
+At Injury Wallet we realize that many of our clients are considering applying for a North Carolina pre-settlement loan for the very first time, and we want to ensure that you are well informed about the ins and outs of lawsuit loans in North Carolina.

 So, we took some of our most frequently asked questions (FAQs) and put together this guide.

 1. How Much Can I Borrow?

 The amount of money you can borrow with your cash advance for a pending lawsuit in NC varies from case to case.
 In the end, it all depends on how much your case is worth.

 The maximum amount your claim is worth is the absolute ceiling for your settlement loan in NC.

 2. Who Qualifies for North Carolina Lawsuit Loans?